jerickjoe111/launch-school/RB130/01_blocks/lesson_notes.md

 Methods and `lambdas` have **strict arity**, which means that the same number of arguments have to be passed to them as the number of parameters the method or `lambda` defines.

-If the method or block allows any kind of optional arguments, the arity rules do not apply to those arguments.
+If the method or block allows any kind of optional arguments (like `*sponge` arguments), the arity rules do not apply to those arguments.

 ### d.
 When and why use blocks in your own methods